Rajatarangini: Historical reliability

 Despite the value that historians have placed on Kalhana's work, there is little evidence of authenticity in the earlier books of Rajatarangini.
 For example, Ranaditya is given a reign of 300 years.
-Toramana is clearly the Huna king of that name, but his father Mihirakula is given a date 700 years earlier.
+Toramana is clearly the Huna king of that name, but his son Mihirakula is given a date 700 years earlier.
 Even where the kings mentioned in the first three books are historically attested, Kalhana's account suffers from chronological errors.

 Kalhana's account starts to align with other historical evidence only by Book 4, which gives an account of the Karkota dynasty.
 But even this account is not fully reliable from a historical point of view.
 For example, Kalhana has highly exaggerated the military conquests of Lalitaditya Muktapida.